renansouz/Neo-Exchange-Agency/README.md

 # Neo Voyage - Exchange Agency ✈️
 <img src="https://i.imgur.com/yyHDeUw.jpeg">
 Neo Voyage is a responsive website designed to facilitate exchange experiences in Canada.
-With a focus on expert guidance and comprehensive support, Neo Voyage aims to make the journey seamless for travelers seeking to explore the best destinations in Canada.
+With a focus on expert guidance and comprehensive support, Neo Voyage aims to make the journey seamless for travelers seeking to explore the best destinations in Canada

 ## Access the Website
 Visit [Neo Voyage Exchange Agency](https://neo-voyage.vercel.app/) to explore the website.